QuantumNuke75/Unofficial-Modding-Guide/_posts/2024-08-08-mapping_gettingstartedue5.md

 }
 </style>

-# Getting Started with Ready or Not Mapping in UE5 [POST DLC1 Home Invasion]
+# Getting Started with Ready or Not Mapping in UE5 [POST DLC4 Boiling Point]

 > If you already have a map made in UE4 for Ready or Not we have a [Migration Guide into UE5](/posts/mapping_ue5migration) for you.
 {: .prompt-tip }

 ## Introduction
 Ready or Not is currently *Unofficially* supported by dedicated modders.
-Due to the hard work of them we are currently able to get around 80-90% of the experience that Official Maps have; there is expected to be a little bit of Jank when creating maps.
+Due to the hard work of them we are currently very close to getting 100% of the experience that Official Maps have.
+But with all things modding there is expected to be a little bit of jank when creating maps.

 This guide will step you through the basic set of requirements needed to build custom levels for Ready or Not and complete your first iteration by getting your map into the game.